nzkks/drmsweb4/README.md

 #### TODO: (to myself)
 - Remove mousehover effects in mobile phone or small screen.
-- Main menu needs to be changed for mobile phone or small screen.
 - Add Captcha control in the Contact form.
-- Fix the glitch in the main logo text.
-Or change it to image logo.
 - Try to come out of the dilemma to add section title for the skillset and the testimonials.